Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Nebraska and its opponents have scored at least 50 points -- this matchup's point total -- only one time this year.
+- Nebraska and its opponents have combined for 50 points -- this matchup's over/under -- just once this year.

-- Northwestern has combined with its opponents to score more than 50 points in two games this season.
+- Northwestern's games have gone over 50 points in two opportunities this season.

-- Saturday's total is 3.4 points lower than the two team's combined 53.4 points per game average.
+- The combined points per game average of the two teams, 53.4, is 3.4 points more than Saturday's over/under.

-- This contest's total is 12.8 points above the 37.2 these two squads combine to allow per game this season.
+- The 37.2 combined points per game that these two squads have allowed this season are 12.8 fewer than the 50 total in this contest.

 - Cornhuskers games this season feature an average total of 56.8 points, a number 6.8 points higher than Saturday's over/under.